felenitaribeiro/autism-challenge/README.md

 ```

-## Recommended install using `conda` (optional)
+## Recommended install using `conda` (trust me, use this method)

-We provide both an `environment.yml` file which can be used with `conda` to
-create a clean environment and install the necessary dependencies.
+I have found an environment able to run all submissions.
+This `environment.yml` file which can be used with `conda` to create a clean environment and install the necessary dependencies.

 ```
 conda env create -f environment.yml